 We are an interdisciplinary team of academic researchers, data scientists, and journalists who combine the power of rigorous statistical analysis with rich visual narratives to drive social impact.
 We span a wide range of disciplines across the University, including Engineering, Humanities and Sciences, and Law.

-Sharad Goel is an Assistant Professor at Stanford University, and Executive Director of the Stanford Computational Policy Lab.
+Sharad Goel is an assistant professor at Stanford University, and the founder and faculty director of the Stanford Computational Policy Lab.
 In his research, Sharad looks at public policy through the lens of computer science, bringing a new, computational perspective to a diverse range of contemporary social issues.
 Before joining the Stanford faculty, Sharad completed a Ph.D. in Applied Mathematics at Cornell University, and worked as a Senior Researcher at Microsoft in New York City.
+He plays a variety of musical instruments, all of them badly.

 William Cai is a Ph.D. student in MS&E studying Computational Social Science at Stanford.
 His research interests are applying computational tools and data to understand and improve social systems.
 Previously he received a B.S. in computer science from Yale University and spent a year working as a research assistant at Microsoft Research NYC.
 In his spare time he enjoys exercising, listening to weird music, and playing board games.